timidri/puppetlabs-relay/README.md

 decide whether to run based on the run status and log lines.

-Second, it runs a Relay agent on your puppetserver which can be used to trigger puppet run (without requiring inbound connectivity to your puppetserver).
+Second, it runs a Relay agent on your puppetserver which can be used to trigger puppet runs on specific nodes, without requiring inbound connectivity from Relay to your puppetserver.

 ## Setup

-### 0. Requirements
+### Requirements

 You must already have a puppetserver to which puppet agents submit reports and that can connect to the internet.
+Because you'll need to store access tokens for Relay, we strongly recommend using eyaml to encrypt the tokens as hiera keys.

 You must also have a Relay account registered.
-You can sign up for one at [https://relay.sh/](https://relay.sh/) if you do not already have one.
+You can sign up for free at [https://relay.sh/](https://relay.sh/) if you do not already have an account.

-### 1. Setup the Relay workflow
+### Set up Relay

-The report processor needs a Relay push-trigger access token that is authorized to talk to the Relay API.
-To get an access token, add a workflow push trigger to a Relay workflow and copy the token from the sidebar.
+The report processor needs a Relay [push-trigger access token](https://relay.sh/docs/reference/relay-workflows/#push) that is authorized to talk to the Relay API.
+To generate an access token, add a workflow push trigger to a Relay workflow and copy the token from the sidebar.

-The workflow trigger in Relay will look something like this:
+The workflow trigger in Relay will look like this:

 ```yaml
 triggers:
   - name: puppet-report